Covenant (Millennium): Production

 "Covenant" was written by Robert Moresco and directed by Roderick J. Pridy, and was the first contribution to the series by either of the two.
 Moresco would go on to write "Broken World" later in the first season, and also acted as a producer during the series' run.
 Pridy would return to helm the second season episode "The Mikado".

 Guest star John Finn would go on to appear in Millennium's sister show The X-Files, playing the recurring character Michael Kritschgau in several episodes beginning with season four's "Gethsemane".
 Sarah Koskoff, who portrayed assistant pathologist Didi Higgens, also had a minor recurring role in The X-Files, making several appearances as an alien abductee.
 "Covenant" featured the last appearance in the series by Don MacKay as the Black family's neighbour Jack Meredith.
 MacKay had previously portrayed the character in "Pilot", "Gehenna" and "Weeds".

-The premise of a repentant murderer seeking to atone for their actions appears to have been based on the real-life case of Albert Fish, who practised severe self-harm after killing twelve-year-old Grace Budd.
-Fish would insert needles into his perineum and force rose stems along his urethra to be forcibly pulled out.
-However, the actual murders may have been inspired by the case of Susan Smith, a mother of two who drowned her children by sinking her car in a lake.
+The murders may have been inspired by the case of Susan Smith, a mother of two who drowned her children by sinking her car in a lake.
 Mention is also made in the episode of Arthur Shawcross, whose recidivism is cited by Garry's prosecutors as an example of why murder should warrant a death penalty.
 Shawcross was released from prison after serving a sentence for killing two children, only to kill eleven women while on parole.